 Personal Experience With Marijuana

-Inslee denied that he smokes cannabis, but in a recent interview with BuzzFeed, he said “but I do grow it legally and we’ve got the best weed in America from the state of Washington.”
+Inslee denied that he currently smokes cannabis, but in an interview with BuzzFeed, he said “but I do grow it legally and we’ve got the best weed in America from the state of Washington.”
 Home cultivation is prohibited in Washington, so Marijuana Moment reached out for clarification and a spokesperson for the governor denied that he actually grows cannabis.